 5. School of Visual Arts

-The School of Visual Arts offers an undergraduate degree in art history.
-The four-year program has a wide selection of art courses available to students, so they may specialize within the degree.
+The School of Visual Arts offers 11 undergraduate degrees in various art fields.
+The four-year programs have a wide selection of art courses available to students.

 6. Lindenwood University

 Lindenwood University offers an art history and visual culture program that can be completed through traditional or online formats.
 The school offers a bachelor of arts with a concentration in pre-art concentration as well, which is good for students looking to go into museum work and antique preservations.

 • Tuition (in-state): $18,000

 7. University of Indianapolis

 The University of Indianapolis offers an art history BA that consists of 120 credit hours.
 It is designed to be completed in just four years, though some students may take accelerated coursework.

 The University of Massachusetts Lowell offers the Bachelor of Liberal Arts degree.
 This comes with a concentration in art history for those who wish to pursue it.
 The concentration requires a minimum of six art history courses for completion on top of the overall major credit requirements.